sirinath/pagedjs-website/content/documentation/generated-content-in-margin-boxes.md

 draft: true
 part: 6
 weight: 6
-colorPrimary: "#aaa"
+# colorPrimary: "#aaa"
-colorHeading: "white"
+# colorHeading: "white"
-intro: "CSS modules for paged media add the possibility to use the `content` property in special area of the pages: the margin boxes.
-In addition, combinations of syntaxes and properties create elements needed to design a book: page number and running headers and footers."
+intro: "Running headers, footnotes, stuff in margins and so on."
 ---